Christopher Kirchgasler

 Download CV Google Scholar page

-Chris Kirchgasler is Assistant Professor of Curriculum & Global Studies at the University of Wisconsin–Madison and is affiliated with the African Studies Program and the Holtz Center for Science & Technology Studies.
+Christopher (Chris) Kirchgasler is an Assistant Professor of Curriculum & Global Studies at the University of Wisconsin–Madison.
+His research explores how the intersections of science, technology, and coloniality organize education research, policy, and reform, particularly in terms of how they produce differences and exclusions.
+He is affiliated with the African Studies Program and the Holtz Center for Science & Technology Studies (STS).

-Currently, he teaches courses on postfoundational, postcolonial, and other critical approaches to educational issues at both the graduate and undergraduate levels.
-Prior to joining the department, he was Assistant Professor of Curriculum Studies at the University of Kansas.
-He has previously taught in an East Boston middle school and at a secondary school in Tougué, Guinea as a Peace Corps Volunteer.
+Dr. Kirchgasler teaches courses on critical, postfoundational, and STS approaches to educational issues at both the graduate and undergraduate levels.
+Prior to joining the department, he was an Assistant Professor of Curriculum Studies at the University of Kansas.
+He previously taught in an East Boston public charter school and at a secondary school in Tougué, Guinea as a Peace Corps Volunteer.

 Education